 - Active participation of attendees consistently throughout the program.

-- How supervisors can avoid known pitfalls for not reacting to workplace harassment / discrimination / bullying.
+- Help supervisors identify and avoid known pitfalls for not reacting to workplace harassment / discrimination / bullying.

 - Workplace Discrimination and Harassment defined and discussed with actual examples.

-- What are the "Protected classes" under California and federal law.
+- What are "Protected classes" under California and federal law.